GioF71/yams-docker/README.md

 Date|Description
 :---|:---
-2023-04-19|Routine build after updates to the upstream project 2023-03-09|Support for `API_KEY` and `API_SECRET` ([#13](https://github.com/GioF71/yams-docker/issues/13))
-2023-03-04|Add apt proxy support ([#4](https://github.com/GioF71/yams-docker/issues/4))
+2024-10-07|Use exec so we can get rid of bash processes 2023-04-19|Routine build after updates to the upstream project 2023-03-09|Support for `API_KEY` and `API_SECRET` ([#13](https://github.com/GioF71/yams-docker/issues/13)) 2023-03-04|Add apt proxy support ([#4](https://github.com/GioF71/yams-docker/issues/4))